EloHope/EloHope/README.md

 I am working on a Bash shell script I call funkRadio.

-The script will let you hear the latest international news broadcasts alongside your favorite songs.
+The script gives you the latest international news broadcasts and entertains you with your favorite songs.